-I am a linguist who studies Amazonian languages, with a focus on Panará (Jê) and Mỹky (isolate).
-My research combines a descriptive and theoretical approach to morphology, syntax and phonology.
-I also work on language documentation, language revitalization, and the history of indigenous Amazonian peoples.
+I am a Catalan linguist who studies Amazonian languages, with a focus on Panará (Jê family) and Mỹky (isolate).
+My research combines a descriptive and theoretical approach to syntax, morphology, and phonology, while also focusing heavily on language documentation and revitalization.

 I have a PhD from the University of Groningen, with a dissertation on case and agreement in Panará.
-Before that, I received an MA in linguistics from Paris VII (Université Denis Diderot), during which I spent some time at UQÀM in Montreal.
-I also have a double major in translation and in applied linguistics from Pompeu Fabra University, in Barcelona.
+Since then, I was a postdoctoral researcher at UC Berkeley on an ELDP project to document Manoki, an endangered variety of Mỹky, working with Lev Michael.
+I have an MA in linguistics from Paris VII (Université Denis Diderot) and a double major in translation and in applied linguistics from Pompeu Fabra University, in Barcelona.

 Upcoming and recent presentations

 Speaker perspective and sameness indexicality in Mỹky.
 Syntax of the World's Languages IX.
 Pontificia Universidad Católica del Perú, Lima, Peru.